Bitcoin Cheques and Bitcoin Banks are needed infrastructure to make Bitcoin as payment available to everybody

 Basically, a Bitcoin Cheque is a note promising that the issuer will pay a certain amount to the holder.
 The Bitcoin Cheque itself does not store any Bitcoins, but it can be understood as a contract confirming that the issuer will pay a certain amount to a receiver.

 When a customer wants to purchase something for Bitcoins, he can pay with a Bitcoin Cheque.
 As soon as the merchant has validated the cheque, the content can be handed over to the customer.
-The validation can be done very fast and the merchant don’t need to wait for a number of Bitcoin confirmations.
+The validation can be done very fast and the merchant doesn’t need to wait for a number of Bitcoin confirmations.

-The Bitcoin Cheque should be a standardized file, maybe json format.
+The Bitcoin Cheque should be a standardized file, maybe JSON format.
 The Bitcoin Cheque is described in this Bitcoin Cheque Standard.

 Introduction of Bitcoin Banks

-Typically it will be a Bitcoin Banks that issue Bitcoin Cheques, but in theory everybody can issue them.
+Typically it will be a Bitcoin Banks that issue Bitcoin Cheques, but in theory, everybody can issue them.
 A Bitcoin Bank will be an independent third-party entity that safely can store your Bitcoins.
 The bank’s income may come from issuing fees and by selling other financial services.